Tech & Video Tips

 - Need to show something in 3D?
 This Google site has many examples for several different subject areas!

 How long should your videos be in the classroom or a meeting?
 Here's the research!
-And consider my suggested model:
+Use the YouTube or Google filter to find SHORT and CURRENT videos.
+And consider my suggested 4P model:

 A Video Presentation Model

 Many facilitators show videos in their classroom and I have observed this personally too many times.
 What I see are typically seven to ten-minute videos where a statement is made, click play and many aren't engaged.
 During this time some participants are watching, sleeping, doing other work, checking their phone, and/or daydreaming.

 Explicit direction for video presentations in a class or training should include:

 reviewing prior knowledge